samwillis/x-style/readme.md

 See the [demo](http://samwillis.co.uk/x-style/) for more examples.

-The styles are only parsed once so repeated use of the same style is very fast, the library adds an attribute to each element for use by a css selector to find the styles and apply them.
+The styles are only parsed once so *repeated use of the same style is very fast*, the library adds an attribute to each element for use by a css selector to find the styles and apply them.
 Repeated use of the same `x-style` value uses the sate generated stylesheet.
 If you add additional elements or change styles after the page